TRASIMENO MUSIC FESTIVAL

 • Day 6 | Friday 26 June

-Rising up the slopes of Mount Ingino in northern Umbria, Gubbio, known as the “city of stone”, is a gracious labyrinth of medieval alleys and narrow streets, with a history that spans the ages.
+Rising up the slopes of Mount Ingino in northern Umbria, Gubbio, known as the ‘city of stone’, is a gracious labyrinth of medieval alleys and narrow streets, with a history that spans the ages.
 Once the capital of Umbria, the town still holds a series of bronze tablets written in the language of the ancient Umbri, who named their settlement Ikuvium.
 The town’s multi-layered history is written in its architectural monuments: from the imposing Roman theatre and the towering medieval Palazzo dei Consoli, to the Renaissance Ducal Palace and the precious Baroque oratory of the Misericordia.
-As well as these sites, our tour today will explore Gubbio’s influential and distinctive tradition of making ceramics and the colourful and popular Festa dei Ceri, one of the oldest street festivals in Italy.
-We’ll return to Perugia in the afternoon, with free time to rest and refresh.
-Tonight we’ll attend the next concert in the Trasimeno Festival (venue and time to be confirmed).
+As well as these sights, our tour today will explore Gubbio’s influential and distinctive tradition of making ceramics and the colourful and popular Festa dei Ceri, one of the oldest street festivals in Italy.
+We’ll return to Perugia in the afternoon.
+After free time to rest and refresh, we’ll leave by private coach for the next concert in the Trasimeno Festival at the Castle of the Knights of Malta in Magione.
 Overnight Perugia (B)

 • Day 7 | Saturday 27 June